emmanuelkiranr/ERC-20-crypto-exchg/Ubuntu_wsl.md

 => Next dependency is the metamask extension for chrome, in order to use the blockchain we must connect to it (remember blockchain is a network) we have to install a special browser extension in order to use Ethereum blockchain, that's where metamask comes in.
 We willl be able to connect to our local ethereum network with our personal account and interact with the smart contract using metamask

 #### To install
-Go to [here](https://metamask.io/) download and enable metamask extension onS chrome.
+Go to [here](https://metamask.io/) ,download and enable metamask extension on chrome.